- Dress COde

 Any parent/guardian that wishes to attend a classroom celebration must complete and have a cleared background check.
 The visitor must check in with the front office in order to be issued a name badge.

 Field Trip Chaperones

 If there is a field trip that teachers will need chaperones for, then they will send an invitation to the parents/guardians to sign up.
 Adults who wish to chaperone a classroom field trip must complete and have a cleared background check.
 No adult is allowed to attend a field trip who has not completed nor been cleared for a background check.
 Even if the field trip site is a public location, we ask for every adult who wishes to chaperone to have a cleared background check.
 Field trips are an extension of the classroom, and parents who are not able to attend the field trip still have a right to their child's privacy and safety out of the classroom.

 We are thankful for the willing disposition of our selfless members in the community who donate their time to contribute to children's overall success.
 Parents, guardians and members of the community are allowed to volunteer in the classrooms, library, and for school related functions if the need arises.

-All volunteers must complete and have a cleared background check.
+EVERY volunteer must complete and have a cleared background check.
 Please visit https://www.cfbisd.edu/community/volunteer to begin the process.

 Volunteers will be scheduled for their visit.
 "Pop-ins" or unexpected visits/volunteers are not allowed without the teacher's consent and administration's approval.
 Please reach out to the child's homeroom teacher to inquire on volunteering opportunities.

 Other children/siblings are not allowed to attend along with the volunteer.
 Please do not visit the classrooms if you have other children who attend our campus as students if you are not scheduled to volunteer in that classroom.
 Thank you for helping us minimize distraction to the student's instruction.